 Defined merely: UX is the process of planning and controlling the totality of your customers’ experiences to enhance their satisfaction with your brand.
 Marketers accomplish this by improving design, accessibility, usability, and ultimately the pleasure customers derive by interacting with your products or services.

-Has the Cannabis Industry Been Slow to Embrace Smart UX?
+Has the Industry Been Slow to Embrace Smart Cannabis UX Design?

 Cannabis brands should embrace smart UX, not just because as a cannabis brand they need to communicate they are legitimate and professional — not a fly-by-night operation — but, because as the market matures and becomes more mainstream, they need to reach new customers.

 Fortunately, in recent years (as more states legalize recreational cannabis), more and more cannabis companies have been following the lead of the world’s most respected brands.
 However, there are still too many cannabis brands focusing on “stoner culture,” when the real opportunity is in mainstreaming cannabis by building brands that appeal to the masses and niche markets (think soccer moms or consumers who appreciate craft beer or fine wines).